Charge Entry Services

 Why Charge Entry Errors Are More Costly Than They Appear

+Most practices think of charge entry as a data entry function a straightforward step between clinical documentation and claim submission.
+In reality, charge entry is one of the highest-leverage error points in the entire revenue cycle, for a reason that isn’t immediately obvious: Charge entry errors are invisible until it’s too late to fix them cheaply.
 A coding error surfaces as a denial within 30 days and can usually be corrected and resubmitted.
 A charge entry error a wrong provider NPI, an incorrect date of service, a missing place of service code, or a fee schedule that hasn’t been updated may not surface until payment is received, reconciled against expected amounts, and found to be wrong.
 By that point, the claim has been processed, the payment has been posted, and correcting the record requires a corrected claim submission, a payer dispute, or a write-off.
+Worse, some charge entry errors never surface at all.
+Charges that are never entered services rendered but never billed generate no denial, no alert, and no report.
+They simply disappear from your revenue without a trace.
+In practices without a structured charge capture reconciliation process, lost charges accumulate silently over months.

 The Most Common Charge Entry Errors and Their Revenue Impact